-- Up to six awards of up to \$165,000 each will be made in 2022. - During the first 12 months of the fellowship, a stipend of up to \$104,000 (not to exceed the fellow's salary prior to entering the program) in fellowship funds may be requested. - For more details, refer to "Use of Foundation Funds" on page 7.
+- Up to six awards of up to \$165,000 each will be made in 2023. - During the first 12 months of the fellowship, a stipend of up to \$104,000 (not to exceed the fellow's salary prior to entering the program) in fellowship funds may be requested. - Fellowship funds are administered by either a sponsoring institution or by the NAM. - For more details, refer to "Use of Foundation Funds" on page 7.
 Fellows will be directly reimbursed for relocation expenses through separate funds within limits specified by the NAM.